IBMDeveloperUK/NodeRED-for-AI-flows/ibmi/ibmi-nodered.md

 ![bootstrap log](/img/ibmi-nr-bootstrap-sh-log.png)

 It is now possible to install a supported version of Node.js as a base for NodeRED.

-The process is based on the original [developerWorks IBMi NodeRED article](https://www.ibm.com/developerworks/ibmi/library/i-running-node-red/index.html), adjusted for the new open source packaging and current versions.

 ```
 	cd /QOpenSys/pkgs/bin